automerge/old-automerge-website/docs/getting-started.md

 sidebar_position: 1
 ---

-# 5-Minute Quick Start
+# Getting started

-It's easy to build a local-first web application with real-time synchronization using Automerge.
-In this quickstart, we'll start with the standard `yarn create vite` example Typescript application and use Automerge to turn it into a simple local-first application.

-All the code here can be found at the [automerge-repo-quickstart](https://github.com/automerge/automerge-repo-quickstart) repo.
+It's easy to build a local-first app with real-time synchronization using Automerge.
+In this guide, we'll turn a standard `yarn create vite` into a simple local-first app.
+All the code shown here can be found in [this repo](https://github.com/automerge/automerge-repo-quickstart).

-Let's begin.

-## Setup
+## Installation

 First, let's initialize an off-the-shelf React app using Vite as our bundler.
 We're not going to remind you along the way, but we recommend you initialize a git repo and check in the code at whatever interval feels comfortable.